Nigerian Correctional Service: Origin

 It was not until 1934 that any meaningful attempt was made to introduce relative modernization into the Prison Service.
 It was at this time that Colonel V. L. Mabb was appointed Director of Prisons by the then Governor Sir Donald Cameron.
 Although a military officer, Mabb had an understanding of what prisons should be.
 And he went on to do his best.
-What he seemed to have focused his attention on was the formation of a unified Prison structure for the whole country but he failed.
-Yet he succeeded in extending the substantive Director of Prisons’ supervisory and inspectoral powers over the Native Authority Prisons by this time dominant in the North.
+What he seemed to have focused his attention on was the formation of a unified Prison structure for the whole country, but he failed.
+Yet he succeeded in extending the substantive Director of Prisons' supervisory and inspectoral powers over the Native Authority Prisons by this time dominant in the North.
 It was also during his tenure that the Prisons Warders Welfare Board was formed.

-His efforts were to be continued by his successor R. H. Dolan (1946 – 55).
-Mr. Dolan was a trained prison officer and when he assumed duties in Nigeria he already had a wealth of experience in prison administration in both Britain and the colonies.
-Although a scheme for the introduction of vocational training in the National Prisons had been introduced in 1917 and it failed except in Kaduna and Lokoja prisons where it was functioning in 1926, Mr. Dolan reintroduced it in 1949 as a cardinal part of a penal treatment in Nigeria.
+His efforts were to be continued by his successor R. H. Dolan (1946–1955).
+Dolan was a trained prison officer and when he assumed duties in Nigeria he already had a wealth of experience in prison administration in both Britain and the colonies.
+Although a scheme for the introduction of vocational training in the National Prisons had been introduced in 1917 and it failed except in Kaduna and Lokoja prisons where it was functioning in 1926, Dolan reintroduced it in 1949 as a cardinal part of a penal treatment in Nigeria.
 He also made classification of prisoners mandatory in all prisons and went on to introduce visits by relations to inmates.
 He also introduced progressive earning schemes for long term first offenders.
 He also transferred the Prisons Headquarters formerly in Enugu to Lagos to facilitate close cooperation with other Department of State.
 He also introduced moral and adult education classes to be handled by competent Ministers and teachers for both Christian and Islamic education.
 Programmes for recreation and relaxation of prisoners were introduced during his tenure as well as the formation of an association for the care and rehabilitation of discharged prisoners.
 But above all, he initiated a programme for the construction and expansion of even bigger convict prisons to enhance the proper classification and accommodation of prisoners.